 This is yet another example where knowing the “target” or “knowing where one is trying to get” is extremely important.
 There are many ways to replace all nonrestorable (bad) teeth with implants.
-But the important question is – what will the teeth themselves “feel like”.
+But the important question is – what will the teeth themselves “feel like”?

 If you want something that looks AND functions like regular teeth (something that is “fixed”, meaning you can’t take it out of your mouth like “false teeth” or a denture), then you need a “fixed” restoration.
 Such a restoration is usually secured (screwed in) into the dental implants and is locked in there.

-There is also an option of having “Removable” or “Super false teeth”.
+There is also an option of having “removable” or “super false teeth”.
 These are regular “false teeth” or dentures that hook onto the dental implants.
 They are a lot more stable than traditional dentures or “false teeth” This is a viable treatment option for patients who are OK with giving up some chewing efficiency but having the treatment be somewhat more affordable.

-- With a removable option, you give up some chewing efficiency (30-40% chewing efficiency compared to natural teeth) but the esthetic outcome is similar to fixed and the cost of the treatment is more affordable.
+- With a removable option, you give up some chewing efficiency (30-40% chewing efficiency compared to natural teeth), but the aesthetic outcome is similar to fixed and the cost of the treatment is more affordable.

-For the “removable” option or “super false teeth”, treatment time can vary from 3 months (if the teeth are already missing) to 7 months if the bad teeth are still present (4 months of healing time after extractions and 3 months of healing time after implants) before the new super denture can be attached.
+For the “removable” option or “super false teeth”, treatment time can vary from 3 months (if the teeth are already missing) to 7 months if the bad teeth are still present (4 months of healing time after extractions and 3 months of healing time after the placement of implants) before the new super denture can be attached.

 Discuss your full arch dental implant options with us